holochain/docs-pages/src/pages/get-started/index.md

 This will execute your tests and display the results in the terminal.

 </div>
+-->

-## 7. Next steps
+## 6. Next steps

 Congratulations!
 You've learned how to create a new Holochain application, understand its layout, work with core concepts, and deploy and test the application.

 Now that you have a basic understanding of Holochain development, you can continue exploring more advanced topics, such as:

+* Validating data
+* Writing tests for a zome
-    Implementing user authentication and authorization
+* Implementing access and write privileges
-    Integrating your Holochain application with a frontend user interface Building more complex data structures and relationships Optimizing your application for performance and scalability
+* Building more complex data structures and relationships
+* Optimizing your application for performance and scalability

-### 7.1  Further exploration and resources
+### 6.1  Further exploration and resources

-Now that you have successfully built a basic forum application using Holochain and integrated it with a front end, you may want to explore more advanced topics and techniques to further enhance your application or create new ones.
+Now that you have successfully built a basic forum application using Holochain and integrated it with a frontend, you may want to explore more advanced topics and techniques to further enhance your application or create new ones.
 Here are some resources and ideas to help you get started:

 #### Holochain developer documentation